Emergency contact: 01707 666399

 The RVC is Europe's leading centre for pet heart surgery, having been at the forefront for more than a decade.

-The first open heart surgery at the RVC took place in 2005.
+The first open heart surgery performed by the team led by Dan Brockman was in 2005.
 It was performed by Professor of Small Animal Surgery Dan Brockman.
 In 2016, the RVC became the first veterinary service in the world to successfully treat a dog's stenotic (narrowed) tricuspid valve with open heart surgery.
 The Labrador patient, Mabel, suffered from congenital tricuspid dysplasia.
 Dysplasia of the tricuspid valve can cause either leakage of blood or stenosis.

 Heart valve dysplasia can affect the aortic, pulmonary, mitral or tricuspid valves of the heart.
 The most common one to affect dogs is mitral valve disease and the RVC is one of a few centres in world to correct the condition with surgery.